 5 ways to deal with a breakup

-Ok so yet again I’ve had a long absence from blogging, however, this time I have a very good reason for it, or very bad reason, depending on how you look at it.
+Ok so yet again I’ve had a long absence from blogging, however, this time I have a very good reason for it.
+Or a very bad reason, depending on how you look at it.
 It’s time to get confessional up in this little corner of the web, after all isn’t that what blogs are for?
 Kinda?

 The reason for my unexplained absence is because I’ve had a pretty significant upheaval in my personal life recently.
-Tom and I have broken up and I have moved out of our flat.
-We have separated amicably and move forwards with a huge deal of love and respect for each other.
-We spent 4.5 years together and only wish the best for each other, that length of love and friendship doesn’t just disappear overnight.
+Tom and I broke up and I have moved out of our flat.

 Now that the slightly awkward explanation is out of the way here are my top 5 ways to deal with a breakup, just in case any of you are experiencing the same thing as me.
 Feel free to post your advice for the recently heartbroken in the comments.